Warryn Campbell

-Warryn Stafford Campbell Jr. (born August 21, 1975) is an American record producer.
-He has worked with a number of gospel, hip hop and R&B artists.
-Campbell originally got his start as a session musician and producer under the tutelage of DJ Quik on his third album Safe + Sound.
+Warryn Stafford Campbell Jr. (born August 21, 1975) is an American record producer and songwriter.
+Known for his work in the hip-hop soul and gospel genres, Campbell originally got his start as a session musician under the wing of DJ Quik — playing piano on his third album, Safe + Sound (1995).
+Campbell has won five Grammy Awards, having been credited on releases by Kanye West, Alicia Keys, Mary Mary, and Yolanda Adams, among others.

 Career

 His work includes production and songwriting credits for Mary Mary, Kanye West, Alicia Keys, Xzibit, Yolanda Adams, Mos Def, Missy Elliott, Kierra Sheard, Brandy, Dave Hollister, Men of Standard, Mario, Kelly Price, Shanice, Dru Hill, Dorinda Clark-Cole, Musiq Soulchild, and more.
 He is also a member of the modern quartet-styled traditional gospel group The Soul Seekers signed to GospoCentric Records.
 As a record executive, he briefly served as vice president of A&R for Elektra Records.

 He appears in the 2019 movie Strive as "The Pastor", and also composed the music for the film.

 Warryn Campbell is currently the Pastor of California Worship Center of San Fernando, CA.